ethauvin/HttpStatus/README.md

 500: Internal Server Error
 ```

-If no status code is specified, all status codes will be printed:
+If no status code is specified, all will be printed:

 ```sh
 $ java -jar httpstatus-1.0.4.jar